Duval-Corentin/Domotique/README.md

 TO DO:

-- Mqtt
+- Mopidy Node ( HTTP or WebSockets ? )
+- json for all satelites
-- Spotify ( Mopity + Spotify + http)
+- Snowboy ( mic )

-Mqtt::Mqtt

-Mqtt::~Mqtt

-Mqtt::send

-Mqtt::subscribe

-Mqtt::unsubscribe

-Mqtt::setQos

-Mqtt::getQos

-Mqtt::setId

-Mqtt::getId